-Gaultier Faculty Fellowship We are pleased to announce that next year's Gaultier Faculty Fellowship is awarded to Dr. Eva Simms.
+We are proud to highlight the important research Dr. Eva Simms is investigating as the most recent recipient of the Gaultier Faculty Fellowship award.
 To learn more about Dr. Simm's research, check out our webpage devoted to the Gaultier Faculty Fellows.

 Because of the ways Duquesne engages with its broader communities through teaching, research, student volunteerism, economic development involvement, and public-serving centers and institutes, the University has again been selected as one of the nation’s few institutions to receive the Carnegie Foundation for the Advancement of Teaching’s Community Engagement Classification.